markwinter/ingenium/README.md

 - Finish building examples of each component
 - Add component generators/functions to `/pkg`
 - Backtesting lib
-- A databse component to record events, trades, portfolio data etc.
+- A database component to record events, trades, portfolio data etc.
 - Allow deploys to local, or to Kube cluster (similar to [Service Weaver](https://serviceweaver.dev/))